Soal dan Jawaban Toefl

 28. (A) He will lend the woman moneyto buy a computer.

-(B) The woman should wait a while before buying a computer.
+(B) The woman should wait a while before

-(C) The woman should find a better way to invest her savings.
+(C) The woman should find a better way to

 (D) The woman should buy a computer.